icecauldron/WeeCreature/curriculum.md

 - Beowulf: A Graphic Novel, Gareth Hinds
 - Action Philosophers
 - Logicomix
-- Isambard Kingdom Brunel, LTC Rolt
-- Napoleon: A Life, Andrew Roberts

 ### Activity Books:
 - The Outdoor Scientist, Temple Grandin
 - Roadside Geology of Wyoming
 - Life of Fred (arithmetic in narrative)

-### 8-11:
+### 5-10:
-- My Side of the Mountain, Jean Craighead George
+- My Side of the Mountain, Julie of the Wolves, and others, Jean Craighead George
-- Hatchet, Gary Paulsen
+- Hatchet, The River, and others, Gary Paulsen
 - White Fang, Jack London
 - The Boys in the Boat, Daniel James Brown
 - Kim, Kipling
-- The Campaigns of Napoleon, Chandler
+- The Chronicles of Prydain
-- Genghis Khan: His Life and Legacy, Ratchnevsky
+- Island of the Blue Dolphins, Scott O'Dell
+- Call it Courage, and others, Armstrong Sperry

 ### 10+:
 - The Seven Pillars of Wisdom, TE Lawrence
 - With the Old Breed, Sledge
+- Tunnel in the Sky, Robert Heinlein
 - The Flame Trees of Thika, Elspeth Huxley
 - The Home and the World, Rabrindanath Tagore
 - The Singapore Story, LKY